-Table 1: Exposure given different exercise decisions at t, with and without a netting agreement.
+If the counterparty is in severe financial distress, then it is likely optimal for the bank to exercise both American options in the case of no netting agreement, and one of them in the case of a netting agreement.
+From this simple example, two things become clear; 1) The exercise decisions for the American options are affected not only by a risky counterparty, but also by whether or not a netting agreement exists.
+2) in the presence of netting, exercise decisions cannot be made for one derivative in isolation, but only for all the American options simultaneously.
 In general, for a risky portfolio, it is not possible to describe the value of a single derivative, but only the value of the entire portfolio.
 This is an interesting problem since almost all existing algorithms rely on exercise decisions made in isolation and risky derivative values that can be added up to obtain the risky portfolio value.